 Parts of a Lathe

 The primary parts of any lathe machine will be the bed, the headstock, the tailstock, spindles, tool rest, and the motor.
-All other components of the lathe are attached to the bed, and this will form the base of the lathe.
+All other components of the lathe attach to the bed, and this will form the base of the lathe.
 This is also one of the primary factors which will ultimately determine the size of any workpiece.
 The distance from the main spindle to the bed will determine the maximum possible limit of any diameter.

 For proper setup, the stock should always be on the left with the tailstock positioned to the right.
 If that’s not how it appears when you’re looking at it, you should check to make sure that you’re not standing on the wrong side of the machine.
-Most of the main action happens at the headstock because that’s where the power of the motor is applied to any workpiece being operated on.
+Most of the main action happens at the headstock because that’s where the power of the motor applies to any workpiece being operated on.
 One of its purposes is to hold the main spindle, which means you’ll also see the spindle positioned somewhere near the headstock.

 How it Works